 Shipping and Insurance

 Borrowers are responsible for arranging and paying for round trip shipping arrangements unless otherwise noted in the exhibition contract, or an addendum to the original contract.
-All shipments are to be approved by the SUArt Galleries before they are booked.
+All shipments are to be approved by the SUArt Museum before they are booked.
 Exhibitions are required to be shipped via ground transport fine arts shippers.
 Approved shippers include, but are not limited to, USArt, Artex, Bonsei Fine Arts, Northeast Transit, and Atelier 4.
 Other Fine Art Shippers may be approved.
 Trucks must have dual drivers, air ride suspensions, be climate controlled, and have hydraulic lift gates.

 Borrowing institutions are responsible for full risk, wall-to-wall insurance for every exhibition contracted.
 Insurance values will be sent to the Registrar or appropriate staff member at the booking institution a month prior to the start of the loan period.
-Certificates of Insurance must be received by the SUArt Galleries at least two weeks prior to shipment, or risk the shipment not being released.
+Certificates of Insurance must be received by the SUArt Museum at least two weeks prior to shipment, or risk the shipment not being released.